To determine the rental value of a property it is important to understand the local market and local rental demand.

 For KFH properties, the agent number you will require for this application is: NA13760

-As with any property, it is inevitable that repairs and maintenance will be required over time, and it is a landlord’s responsibility to make any necessary repairs promptly.
+As with any property, it is inevitable that repairs and maintenance will be required over time, and a landlord should make any necessary repairs which are their responsibility promptly.
 Putting aside some of the rent each month for contingencies will mean there is money available for when things go wrong.

 A contingency fund may also help cover any mortgage repayments during periods when the property is vacant and no rent is being paid.
 Void periods need to be taken into account so landlords do not overstretch themselves with mortgage repayments.